Skip to main content

 Should the mortgage stress test be required for renewals?

-Please note that changes to the mortgage stress test in early 2020 may affect the relevance of information below.
+The below information reflects the state of the mortgage stress test as of August 19, 2019.
+Changes to the mortgage stress test in early 2020 may affect the relevance of information below.

 The Office of the Superintendent of Financial Institutions (OSFI) introduced a mortgage stress test that took effect in January 2018.
 It requires homebuyers to prove they can afford payments of the greater of the Bank of Canada’s five-year benchmark rate (currently 5.19%) or their contract rate plus two percentage points.